 4 of the Biggest Customer Service Mistakes — and How to Avoid Them

 Research shows that companies lose a massive $75 billion every year due to poor customer service.
-Some of that is due to silly and obvious mistakes while others are due to more complex and counterintuitive issues
+Some of that is due to silly and obvious mistakes or failures while others are due to more complex and counterintuitive issues

 Mistake #1: Not Responding to Online Reviews

 Ninety-one percent of consumers read online reviews on a regular or occasional basis, while 84 percent trust online reviews as much as recommendations from family and friends.

 The problem is, online reviews don’t always tell the full story and data.
 Disgruntled customers with an ax to grind might exaggerate a simple frustration or negative experience with your company.
 This is a huge factor that could have a detrimental impact on your reputation and brand loyalty and deter other customers from visiting your online store.